Skip to main navigation Skip to main content

 Reentry Service Centers (RSCs)

 Those individuals in need of Substance Use Disorder treatment, who meet the classification criteria for community custody, may participate in programs available in reentry service centers approved by the department to offer Substance Use Disorder treatment programming.
+Treatment length may vary between locations depending upon clinical need of client.
 See below for a list of the Kentucky Department of Corrections' approved RSCs:

 • Chrysalis House (F)